-- m.
+- q.
 Lighting fixtures shall be appropriate to the architecture and provide suitable lighting without detriment to nearby residences.
-Light fixtures including site and street lights should match existing standards in the Town, for example matching street lights already installed in the Central Avenue Business District. - n.
-Signs shall be integrated with the building design and placed consistently on the building at the top of the ground floor and coordinated among multiple tenants.
+Light fixtures including site and street lights should match existing standards in the Town, for example matching street lights already installed in the Central Avenue Business District. - r.
+Signs shall be integrated with the building design and placed consistently on the building at the top of the ground floor and coordinated among multiple tenants. - s.
+In addition to the required Design Standards in this Section, the Milton Planning Board may from time to time adopt regulations establishing additional design guidelines for development in the Milton Village Mixed-use Planned Unit Development.

-9. Affordable Housing Units
+7. Affordable Housing Units

-In a Milton Village Mixed-use Planned Unit Development, ten percent of the total housing units (computed to the nearest whole number) shall be affordable housing, subject to long-term deed restrictions and a regulatory agreement; these units shall be affordable to and occupied exclusively by households whose annual income shall not exceed 80% of the area median income as determined by the United States Department of Housing and Urban Development adjusted for household size with reasonable asset limits, so that insofar as reasonably possible the housing qualifies for inclusion on the Subsidized Housing Inventory (SHI).
+In a Milton Village Mixed-use Planned Unit Development, ten percent of the total housing units (computed to the nearest whole number) shall be affordable housing, subject to perpetual deed restrictions and a regulatory agreement; these units shall be affordable to and occupied exclusively by households whose annual income shall not exceed 80% of the area median income as determined by the United States Department of Housing and Urban Development adjusted for household size with reasonable asset limits, so that insofar as reasonably possible the housing qualifies for inclusion on the Subsidized Housing Inventory (SHI).
 The units must be subject to use restrictions to ensure they remain in the affordable housing stock, and must be sold or rented on a fair and open basis.